Fl4gu1z0wsky/CEH/README.md

 **Vulnerability scanning** - A vulnerability penetration test on the organizational network in three steps.

-    - Locating nodes: The first step in vulnerability scanning is to locate live hosts in the target network using various scanning techniques.
+   - **Locating nodes**: The first step in vulnerability scanning is to locate live hosts in the target network using various scanning techniques.
-    - Performing service and OS discovery on them: After detecting the live hosts in the target network, the next step is to enumerate the open ports and services and the operating system on the target systems.
+   - **Performing service and OS discovery on them**: After detecting the live hosts in the target network, the next step is to enumerate the open ports and services and the operating system on the target systems.
-    - Testing those services and OS for known vulnerabilities: Finally, after identifying the open services and the operating system running on the target nodes, they are tested for known vulnerabilities.
+   - **Testing those services and OS for known vulnerabilities**: Finally, after identifying the open services and the operating system running on the target nodes, they are tested for known vulnerabilities.

 ### Others